Hyeonsu-Jeong/SelfPLL/README.md

-# [ICLR2025 Under Review] Rethinking Self-Distillation: Label Averaging and Enhanced Soft Label Refinement with Partial Labels
+# [ICLR2025] Rethinking Self-Distillation: Label Averaging and Enhanced Soft Label Refinement with Partial Labels

 This repository contains code for our paper: "Rethinking Self-Distillation: Label Averaging and Enhanced Soft Label Refinement with Partial Labels".